How to Support Employees During the Anti-Racism Movement

 Nothing will change unless we begin to talk about it.
 Consider starting an anti-racism book club or discussion group that meets regularly after office hours.
 Ideally, this should be moderated by a staff member of color.
 Encourage employees to partake in a constructive, open dialogue about what is going on in our world today.
 Some books to start with include White Fragility by Robin DiAngelo, Men We Reaped by Jesmyn Ward, or any of the titles on this list written by Vogue.

 Offer Mandatory Training

-In line with a zero tolerance policy on discrimination and racism in the workplace, consider devoting a day to conducting unconscious bias training.
-This will help your employees be more intentional with the way they act around the office.
+In line with a zero-tolerance policy on discrimination and racism in the workplace, consider devoting a day to conducting unconscious bias training.
+This will help your employees be more intentional with how they act around the office.
 Also, it will help staff members of color be much more comfortable.
-In addition to a training, schedule regular employee check-ins and seminars (monthly or quarterly) on anti-racism.
+In addition to training, schedule regular employee check-ins and seminars (monthly or quarterly) on anti-racism.
 To keep the conversation going, you can also provide further resources.
 These should be available in common areas throughout the office, like the kitchen or conference room.
 For more guidance on conducting effective unconscious bias training in the workplace, check out this article by Fast Company.

 Implement a Corporate Diversity Initiative

 Perhaps one of the most lasting and important things you can do is building a diversity initiative into your company’s core values system.
 Start by compiling data on what your workforce looks like.
 Next, evaluate your company’s commitment to inclusion based on insights gleaned from that.
 Once you’ve identified some concrete goals, hire a Diversity Coordinator on your staff to hold your board accountable.
 This shows your commitment to making a long-term positive difference.